Experience and feedback

 What can you do to continue to support me now that I've left university?

-As a new graduate, you can continue to use the University's Careers and Employment Service for up to three years after completing your course.
-We know that establishing yourself in the labour market can be challenging.
-Whether you need our support to identify employment and further study opportunities, review your CV, set up your business or improve your networking, all you have to do is get in touch with us:
+As a new graduate, you can continue to use the University's Careers+ service for up to three years after completing your course.
+We know that establishing yourself in graduate level employment can be challenging.
+Whether you need our support to identify employment and further study opportunities, review your CV or applications, set up your business or improve your networking all you have to do is get in touch with us:

 Phone: 0121 331 7777

-The University Careers and Employment service also works with local and national recruiters to source employment for our students and graduates.
-As a graduate, you can access our online jobs board for a range of full and part time jobs, work experience and internship opportunities, and also receive information about upcoming Careers Fairs.
-To register, please visit www.bcu.ac.uk/jobsboard.
+The University Careers+ service also works with local and national recruiters to source employment for our students and graduates.
+As a graduate, you can access our online jobs board http://careersplus.bcu.ac.uk/employment-and-placements/job-search for a range of full and part time jobs, work experience and internship opportunities, and also receive information about upcoming Careers Fairs.

-We wish you all the best in your future career endeavours and we thank you in advance for completing the DLHE Survey Questionnaire.
+We wish you all the best with your future careers and we thank you in advance for completing the Graduate Outcomes Survey.